 The hip joint is a ball and socket joint between the pelvis (socket) and the top of the thigh bone (femoral head – the ball).
 Under normal conditions, the bony surfaces in this joint are completely covered with cartilage.
 The joint is encased in a fibrous capsule and held together by muscles, tendons, and ligaments which also ensure proper alignment and movement.
 Any one or more of these structures can become damaged by injury or degeneration which can lead to pain and limited mobility.
 This can seriously impact daily activities and quality of life.
-Until recently, steroid injections, addictive opioids, and surgery (total hip replacement) were been the only options for patients who failed to respond to conservative care.
+Until recently, steroid injections, addictive opioids, and surgery (total hip replacement) have been the only options for patients who failed to respond to conservative care.

 Osteoarthritis (OA) of the hip is also known as wear and tear or degenerative arthritis.
 In this condition the cartilage in the hip is damaged and lost over time and the bones start grinding together.
 This leads to reactive bony overgrowth and significant pain and reduced mobility.
 The pain tends to be worse with activity, but is often present even at rest.
 It is a very common condition particularly in those over the age of 45 and those who are overweight.
 Trauma to the hip can accelerate arthritis and lead to premature development of arthritis in younger people as well.
 Traditionally, steroid injections could sometimes produce temporary relief, but many patients eventually required total hip replacement which involves considerable post-op pain and prolonged recovery time.
 However, by using PRP and/or stem cell treatments, these procedures and their problems can often be completely avoided.
 With regenerative medicine, the body’s cells are used to regenerate joint tissues and alleviate pain and dysfunction.
 Additionally, the treatment can be provided on an outpatient basis, which means you will not even need to stay in a hospital for any length of time.